Cecile Charpentier

 Under the dome of the Saint-Augustin Church in Paris

-In 2010, Cecile Charpentier received degree in the Conservation and Restoration of Art Objects.
-In 1994, she had earned a diploma (Maitrise de sciences et techniques) from the University of Paris I, Panthéon-Sorbonne.
 She had previously graduated from the Ecole du Louvre in 1987 with degrees in both Art History and Museology.
 She is fully accredited to work on the collections of the Museums of France.

 Specialized in the conservation and preservation of the paint layer, Cecile Charpentier executes commissions for institutions both public and private as well as for collectors, art dealers and art experts.
 She is called upon to evaluate the condition of works of art before restoration and, as a consultant, makes diagnoses prior to auctions or purchases.
-She also conducts research and writes up reports on historical paintings and artists in both French and English.
+She also conducts research and writes reports on historical paintings and artists in both French and English.

 For extensive sites requiring different competences, such as the restoration of the support of the paintings, Cecile Charpentier gathers together a team of accredited professionals.

 She is often called upon to work in other countries (Italy, Spain, China and the United States).
+Since 2010, Cecile was the project manager, representative and coordinator of some important restoration sites.

 Her scientific background has allowed her to choose the most adequate materials, the most appropriate solvents and the technical methods to ensure the protection of the painting.
 Before setting out, she defines the different substances that compose the surface layer and carefully studies all the previous interventions.
 She refrains from any operation whose reversibility and stability are not perfectly assured.